51Degrees/documentation/src/info/errormessages.md

 # Products Not Associated With the Cloud Service @anchor Products_not_associated_with_the_cloud_service

 There were no products available that are associated with the cloud service.
-Refer to the error message for products available in your subscription.
+Refer to the error message for products available in your subscription and cross reference this with the mapping in @ref Product_to_subscription_mapping.
 Check that you have access to the correct subscription by checking your sign up email.
-If the your subscription is not valid then please see our [pricing page](https://51degrees.com/pricing) for details on subscriptions for the Cloud Service.
+If your subscription is not valid then please see our [pricing page](https://51degrees.com/pricing) for details on subscriptions for the Cloud Service.

 # Products in Subscription Not Valid @anchor Products_in_subscription_not_valid

 The products available in your subscription are not valid.
-Refer to the error message for products available in your subscription.
+Refer to the error message for products available in your subscription and cross reference this with the mapping in @ref Product_to_subscription_mapping.
 Check that you have access to the correct subscription by checking your sign-up email, otherwise, please see our [pricing page](https://51degrees.com/pricing) to sign up for a valid 51Degrees Cloud product.

 # There Are No Valid Products @anchor There_are_no_valid_products